Skip to main content

 What is effective particle size?

-What is the coefficient of uniformity?
+What is the uniformity coefficient?

 It is the ratio calculated by dividing the mesh opening through which 60% (by weight) of a representative sample of a filter material passes by the mesh opening through which only 10% (by weight) of the sample passes.